gravityblast/web-app-theme/README.md

 If you have a controller named like the plural of the used model you can specify just the first parameter:

-    script/generate themed posts # you have a model named Post and a controller named PostsController
+    rails g web_app_theme:themed posts # you have a model named Post and a controller named PostsController

     script/generate themed admin/gallery_pictures # you have a model named GalleryPicture and a controller named Admin::GalleryPicturesController